hackforla/ops/CONTRIBUTING.md

 Here `add-contributing-md-120` is your branch name

-**Note:** The format should look like the scheme above where the words are a brief description of the issue that will make sense at a glance to someone unfamiliar with the issue.
-And at the end is your issue number.
+**Note:** The format should resemble the scheme above, with words that briefly describe the issue in a way that is understandable at a glance to someone unfamiliar with the problem.
+The issue number should be included at the end.

 **Note:** Git uses spaces as delimiters in various commands, so branch names cannot contain spaces.